fabferri/az-pattern/03-vm-cluster/Readme.md

 <properties
-   pageTitle="Single ARM template to deploy a cluster of Azure VMs" description="ARM template to deploy a large number of Azure VMs attached to the same Virtual Network" services="" documentationCenter="na" authors="fabferri"
+   pageTitle="ARM template to deploy a cluster of Azure VMs" description="ARM template to create a cluster of Azure VMs connected to the same Virtual Network" services="" documentationCenter="na" authors="fabferri"